ntamminga1/RCF_Analysis/README.md

 It is used to extract the dE/dx information from SRIM calculations for each layer of material.
 This must be done prior to running this code and the directory to your SRIM data must be set.

 ### deltaE.m
 This code is a function that determines the range of proton energies that are deposited into each active layer of your film pack.
-This is used as $\Delta$E in Protons/MeV/sr.
+This is used as &Delta;E in Protons/MeV/sr.